lyteword/chspurgeon-tod/volume-7/psalm-126.md

 **Verse 5.** *They that sow in tears,* etc. Observe two things here.

-1\.That the afflictions of God's people are as sowing in tears.
+1\.
+That the afflictions of God's people are as sowing in tears.

 (a) In sowing ye know there is great pains.
 The land must be first tilled and dressed; and there is pains in casting the seed into it; and then it takes a great dressing all the year, before it be set in the barnyard.